 A bit of general background info...

 The Department for Education (DfE) recommends that all local authorities (LA) follow the new, April 2019 DfE Elective Home Education Departmental guidance for local authorities.
-As they as so newly published, how LAs will interpret them is yet to be seen.
+As a fairly new publication, how LAs will interpret them is yet to be seen.
 In the past what LAs understand their duties to be has varied considerably around the country.

 LAs usually place elective home education (EHE) in Children's Services, often within departments who are also responsible for other sections of the community such as truancy, excluded children, children missing education (CME), educational welfare, vulnerable children, Gypsy and Traveller groups etc. Each of these groups of people have different needs and require different kinds of support and understanding.

 There is very little money given to LAs to support EHE.
 Unfortunately, this often results in a lack of adequate training of advisors/inspectors responsible for EHE and within the wider children and familiy services that families may wish to access.
 Most of the personnel working in the various LA departments that EHE families have to deal with, have professional and personal backgrounds in the state education system.
 With only this one narrative of what education looks like in mind, and given how broad and diverse the EHE community is, this can often lead to a lack of understanding by LA staff in the value of 'unfamiliar' education provisions.

 There are open minded, supportive EHE advisors in the southwest, but unfortunately there is still not enough consistency within the departments as a whole and therefore families can have quite different experiences with their LA.

 Will the LA monitor what we are doing?